-It was supposed to be a time out in Apapa Lagos, a time for Joana to write a story.
-However, a few months before she got the offer, she’d dabbled into writing short stories and making hair wigs.
-But this time, things were different, it isn’t just a story, it is a movie script.
+It was supposed to be a time out in Apapa Lagos- a time for Joana to write a story.
+Meanwhile, a few months before she got the offer, she’d dabbled into writing short stories and making hair wigs.
+But this time, things were different, it isn’t just a story, it is a movie script… she sought to write.
 Joana anticipated writing the best movie script ever, hence the saying; nothing good comes easy.

 As multi-talented as Joana was, it didn’t purge her off having bumping roads while trying to reach the end point before even getting started.
 She was stuck in chapter one for a whole week, with no clue of where and when she’d get back her mojo.
 Joana was devastated with thoughts of being at the crossroads of her writing career, just about the same time her career commenced.

 Joana has always had a knack for watching movies of different genres, it was her escape from reality and also a reminder of the kind of life she wanted to enjoy.
 With so much belief for creative art and narratives, Joana watched each movie she’d engage in with so much earnestness.
 From the likes of Jet Li to Jackie Chan, Tom Welling to Chris Hemsworth, Ramsey Nouah to Frederick Leonard, Rita Dominic to Empress Njamah, Mariana Seoane to Maite Peronni and many more.
 Joana found these persons to be highly talented as they take up roles and interprets various characters flawlessly.

 She imagined herself often times in the image of some of the most amazing acts as she tries to see through the characters portrayed by them.
 Imperatively, she needed to tell her own stories by writing them.
 And just as much as she longed-to finishing her first movie script, the further away time drifted.
 However, Joana was as hopeful as always.